gmac/graphql-stitching-ruby/README.md

 - Computed fields (ie: federation-style `@requires`).
 - Defer/stream.

-This Ruby implementation is a sibling to [GraphQL Tools](https://the-guild.dev/graphql/stitching) (JS) and [Bramble](https://movio.github.io/bramble/) (Go), and its capabilities fall somewhere in between them.
-GraphQL stitching is similar in concept to [Apollo Federation](https://www.apollographql.com/docs/federation/), though more generic.
+This Ruby implementation is designed as a generic library to join basic spec-compliant GraphQL schemas using their existing types and fields in a [DIY](https://dictionary.cambridge.org/us/dictionary/english/diy) capacity.
 The opportunity here is for a Ruby application to stitch its local schemas together or onto remote sources without requiring an additional proxy service running in another language.
-If your goal is to build a purely high-throughput federated reverse proxy, consider not using Ruby.
+If you require exceptionally high throughput or managed deployments, consider more opinionated frameworks such as [Apollo Federation](https://www.apollographql.com/docs/federation/).

 ## Getting started